 Equipment and materials I use to print from home:

 Canon PGI-72 Lucia Inks (Amazon) – I buy Canon inks, because I trust their quality.
-Sure, you could try the off brand inks to save a little money, but I stick with the tried and true.
+Sure, you could try the off-brand inks to save a little money, but I stick with the tried and true because there’s no guarantee you’re actually getting pigment ink with the cheaper options.

 Canon Matte Photo Paper (Amazon)- You can try a variety of different papers, but this is the product I’ve enjoyed for my embellished prints.
 In order to embellish prints, you are going to need a paper that will accept whatever embellishment you are adding.
 A glossy photo paper will not work–unless you are using Sharpies or something permanent.
 Whatever paper you get, try a test swatch with the material you want to apply.